ChristopheJacquet/PiFmRds/README.md

 ## Diclaimer

 Never use this program to transmit VHF-FM data through an antenna, as it is illegal in most countries.
-This code is for testing purposes only.
+This code is for experimental purposes only.
 Always connect a shielded transmission line from the RaspberryPi directly to a radio receiver, so as **not** to emit radio waves.